-49. On 26 July 2007, the Presidency issued a decree establishing the National Civil Service Commission and appointing Professor Moses Machar as its chairman.
+48. On 26 July 2007, the Presidency issued a decree establishing the National Civil Service Commission and appointing Professor Moses Machar as its chairman.
 The creation of the Commission followed the passage of the National Civil Service Commission Act in January 2007.
 On 4 August, ten members were appointed to the Commission by a presidential decree.
 A list of the appointed members can be found in [\(Annex 8\)](#).
 The NCSC met for the first time on 22 August.
+(8/07)

-(8/07) 50.
-On 3 September 2009, the National Civil Service Commission held a meeting with the Minister of Labor, where it was agreed to establish a joint committee to follow up on the implementation of the allocation of 20%-30% of the civil service posts to the Southerners as per the provisions of the CPA, INC and the 2007 Civil Service Commission Act.
-(9/07) 51.
-On 23 February 2009, the National Civil Service Commission held a regular meeting.
+49. On 3 September 2009, the National Civil Service Commission held a meeting with the Minister of Labor, where it was agreed to establish a joint committee to follow up on the implementation of the allocation of 20%-30% of the civil service posts to the Southerners as per the provisions of the CPA, INC and the 2007 Civil Service Commission Act.
+(9/07)

+50. On 23 February 2009, the National Civil Service Commission held a regular meeting.
 The Commission is planning to hold a workshop to discuss the reform of the civil service in Sudan.
 (2/09)

-- National Elections Commission (NEC)
+- National Elections Commission

-52. On 17 November 2008, the National Assembly endorsed the members of the National Elections Commission (NEC).
+51. On 17 November 2008, the National Assembly endorsed the members of the National Elections Commission (NEC).
 For details, please refer to the section on National Legislature above.

-53. On 3 February 2009, the Political Parties Council passed the political parties registration regulation.
+52. On 3 February 2009, the Political Parties Council passed the political parties registration regulation.
 In the same month, the NEC finalized budget proposals to cover a period of four months for submission to Presidency for approval.
-It also approved the establishment of various subsidiary committees: Voter Registration Committee; Boundaries Delimitation Committee; Technical Committee; Coordination and Communication Committee.
+It also approved the establishment of various subsidiary committees: Voter

+Registration Committee; Boundaries Delimitation Committee; Technical Committee; Coordination and Communication Committee.
 The NEC is now focusing on the identification of candidates for selection of members of the Southern Sudan Election High Committee, as well as each of the 25 State Election High Committees.
+(02/09)

-(02/09) 54.
-On 2 April 2009, the National Elections Commission proposed the following timeframe for elections in Sudan: 15 April-15 May 2009-demarcation of geographical constituencies; 1 June-publication of geographical constituencies; 2 June-commencement of registration; 2 July-2 August-revision and preparation of register; 3-31 August-first publication of register for appeals and outcome; 1 September-commencement date for nominations; 3 September acceptance of nominations at all elections level; 6 November-last day for nomination applications; 7 November-publication of nomination lists for appeals; 10 -27 November-final publication of nomination lists; 31 November-5 February 2010-electoral campaign; 6 February-commencement of polling; 21 February-end of polling; 27 February-announcement of final results.
-(04/09) 55.
-Members of the Southern Sudan Election High Committee (SSEHC) and the 25 State Election High Committees (SEHC) were appointed on 3 May 2009.
-(05/09)
+53. On 2 April 2009, the National Elections Commission proposed the following timeframe for elections in Sudan: 15 April-15 May 2009-demarcation of geographical constituencies; 1 June-publication of geographical constituencies; 2 June-commencement of registration; 2 July-2 August-revision and preparation of register; 3-31 August-first publication of register for appeals and outcome; 1 September-commencement date for nominations; 3 September acceptance of nominations at all elections level; 6 November-last day for nomination applications; 7 November-publication of nomination lists for appeals; 10 -27 November-final publication of nomination lists; 31 November-5 February 2010-electoral campaign; 6 February-commencement of polling; 21 February-end of polling; 27 February-announcement of final results.
+(04/09)